collective/collective.blog.view/README.txt

 a Blog with a simple click of the button.
 It will also create the "blog_view_items" property, see below.

+Installing this profile will override any changes you have done to the view methods of Folder, Large Plone Folder and Collections.
+It's generally not recommended to install the profile on a heavily customized site, it's better to make the changes manually, they are few and simple.

 Settings
 --------